Bzahirpour/python-course/README.md

 # These are my notes and projects for my code with mosh course on python
-I will be repo this file as I make my way throught the course
+I will be updating this repo file as I make my way throught the course